Neile Graham

 Neile Graham (born October 8, 1958) is a poet and scholar.
 She was born in Winnipeg, Manitoba, and currently lives in Seattle in the United States.

-Graham serves as the program administrator for both the PhD in the Built Environment and the interdisciplinary certificates in Urban Design and Historic Preservation in the College of Built Environments (formerly the College of Architecture and Urban Planning) at the University of Washington.
+Graham serves as administrator for both the PhD program in Built Environments and interdisciplinary certificates in Urban Design and Historic Preservation at the College of Built Environments of the University of Washington.
 She also administers the Clarion West Writers Workshop.